- Study

 - Future Fundraising Opportunities

-Nirav: What’s the actual process behind an IPO in India?
+Nirav: What is the actual process of an Initial Public Offering in India?

-Vedant: It starts with the company ensuring it’s ready, financially and operationally.
-Then they appoint experts like merchant bankers and legal advisors.
+Vedant: It starts with the company making sure it is ready both in terms of operations.
+Then they hire experts like merchant bankers and legal advisors.

-Nirav: So they can’t just start selling shares?
+Nirav: So they cannot just start selling shares?

 Nirav: What happens next?

-Vedant: The company conducts roadshows to attract investors.
-Then comes the book-building process, investors bid within a price band, shares are allotted, and the company gets listed.
+Vedant: The company talks to investors to attract them.
+Then there is a process where investors bid for shares within a certain price range.
+After that shares are given to the investors.
+The company gets listed.

 5.3 What Is An IPO Procedure In India?